adishesha09/spectra-studios/README.md

 - Dynamic Weather: Desktop background changes based on real weather.
 - Retro Sound Pack: Authentic system sounds and music.
 - Save States: Remember your window positions and preferences.
+- Custom Wallpapers: Upload your own desktop backgrounds.

 ## Experience SpectraOS Live

 Ready to step into the time machine?
 Visit [https://spectrastudios.co.za](https://spectrastudios.co.za) and experience the magic yourself.

 **Pro Tip:** Use fullscreen mode for maximum immersion, and don't be shy, click everything!
 The desktop is meant to be explored.
+Try switching themes to find your perfect aesthetic!

 **SpectraOS — Because the future of digital creativity is rooted in the past we loved.**

 **System Requirements:** Any modern browser, a sense of nostalgia, and willingness to click things just to see what happens.

-**Current Version:** v2.0 — "Pikachu Patch"
+**Current Version:** v2.1 — "Theme Engine Update"
 **Next Update:** v3.0 — "Terminal Expansion" (Coming Soon)

+---

+*SpectraOS v2.1 — Where every pixel has personality and every click tells a story.*
+[file content end]